n-yoda/unity-ycca-subsampling/README.md

 which is used in [ChromaPack](https://github.com/keijiro/ChromaPack)) can be supported by slightly modifying the encoder and decoder, but currently they are not supported.
+    * Note that effectiveness is not certain, because YCgCo and YCbCr are equivalent in decoding time where matrix multiplication is fast enough.
 * Y channel is stored without compression (Alpha 8).
 * Cg Co and Alpha channels are stored in compressed formats, such as:
     * 4 bpp block compression formats (ETC1, PVRTC or DXT1).